main-branch/semver_pr_label_check/README.md

 such as updating developer documentation, adjusting CI workflows, or minor code refactoring.

-* **Recommended GitHub label description**: *The PR includes changes that are NOT user-facing and will NOT require a release*

 ### `release`

 Use this label when the changes are specifically for creating a new release.
 Release PRs should exclusively contain changes necessary for the release, such as version or CHANGELOG updates.
 Any unrelated changes should be in separate PRs.

-* **Recommended GitHub label description**: *The PR updates files to create a new release, such as version files and CHANGELOG files*